 \subsection{Recognition from Visually Degraded Data}

-To enable the usage of anonymized videos, one important challenge is to ensure reliable performance of the target tasks on those lower-quality videos, besides suppressing the undesired privacy leak.
-Among all low visual quality scenarios, visual recognition in low resolution is probably best studied. \cite{CVPR16,liu2017enhance,cheng2017robust} showed that low resolution object recognition could be significantly enhanced through proper pre-training and domain adaption.
-Low-resolution action recognition has also drawn growing interests: \cite{ryoo2017extreme} proposed a two-stream multi-Siamese CNN that learns the embedding space to be shared by low resolution videos down sampled in different ways, on top of which a transform-robust action classifier was trained. \cite{chen2016semi} leveraged a semi-coupled filter-sharing two stream network to learn a mapping between the low- and high-resolution feature space.
+One crucial challenge to enable the usage of anonymized videos is to ensure reliable performance of the target tasks on those lower-quality videos, besides suppressing the undesired privacy leak.
+Among all low visual quality scenarios, visual recognition in low resolution is probably best studied. \cite{CVPR16,liu2017enhance,cheng2017robust} showed that low-resolution object recognition could be significantly enhanced through proper pre-training and domain adaption.
+Low-resolution action recognition has also drawn growing interests: \cite{ryoo2017extreme} proposed a two-stream multi-Siamese CNN that learns the embedding space to be shared by low-resolution videos down-sampled in different ways, on top of which a transform-robust action classifier was trained. \cite{chen2016semi} leveraged a semi-coupled filter-sharing two-stream network to learn a mapping between the low- and high-resolution feature space.

 In comparison, the ``low-quality'' anonymized videos in our case are generated by learned and more complicated degradations, other than simple downsampling \cite{CVPR16,chen2016semi}.